Quick Facts

-- Reddington Road becomes dirt after a certain point.
+- Reddington Road turns into a dirt road after a certain point.
 Drive a little more than 4 miles along the road once it becomes DIRT.
 You will see a staging area on your left and a parking area (which can be difficult to see) on your right.
 If you pass mile marker 8, you have gone TOO far.

 - Turn right into the parking area.